sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 variables it contains - there are three variables, ``ID``, ``grade`` and ``tutor``.
-The ``grade`` variable contains each student’s grade, but it is not imported into jamovi with the correct measurement level attribute, so I need to change this so it is regarded as a continuous variable (see :doc:`Changing data from one level to another <../Ch03/Ch03_jamoviIntro_3>`).
-The ``tutor`` variable is a factor that indicates who each student’s tutor was - either Anastasia or Bernadette.
+The ``grade`` variable contains each student’s grade, but it is not imported into jamovi with the correct measurement level attribute, so I need to change this so it is regarded as a continuous variable |continuous| (see :doc:`Changing data from one level to another <../Ch03/Ch03_jamoviIntro_3>`).
+The ``tutor`` variable is a factor |nominal| that indicates who each student’s tutor was - either Anastasia or Bernadette.

 We can calculate means and standard deviations, using the ``Exploration`` → ``Descriptives`` analysis, and here’s a nice little summary table: